 This is a combined era including both amendments 47 (2013) and 48 (2015).

-Additionally In 2017, the offcial EU cosmetics regulation successfully banned lyral (a synthetic version of lily of the valley) from fragrance.
-Lyral (Hydroxyisohexyl 3-Cyclohexene Carboxaldehyde) was a widely used aldehyde, with fixative capabilities.
-Made popular in fragrances like Versace L'homme, the Chanel Allure series, the Armani code series, the L'Homme series and countless others.
-After this era you'll typically notice within a lot of perfumes, the color of the liquid will be a lighter color than previous versions.
-Due to the removal of raw materials in the formula.
+Additionally In 2017, the official EU cosmetics regulation successfully banned lyral from fragrance, a synthetic version of lily of the valley.
+Lyral, known as Hydroxyisohexyl 3-Cyclohexene Carboxaldehyde.
+Was a widely used aldehyde with fixative capabilities used within 40% of perfumes at the time.
+Made popular in fragrances like Versace L'homme, the Chanel Allure series, the Armani Code series, the L'Homme series, and countless others.

 This is a combined era including both amendments 49 (2020) and 51 (2023).

-In the 49th amendment passed in 2020, IFRA introduced the QRA2 framework (Quantitative Risk Assessment 2).
+In the 49th amendment passed in 2020, IFRA introduced the QRA2 framework, the Quantitative Risk Assessment 2.
 It's an updated and stricter version of what the QRA originally was.
 It included an additional 73 ingredients that received new standards.
-The system expanded from 11 categories, to 12, with additional sub-categories for better organization.
+The system expanded from 11 categories to 12, with additional sub-categories for better organization.

 The QRA2 also introduced "Aggregate Exposure Settings" for ingredients.
-A system that sets the allowable ingredient concentration within fragranced products, by recognizing consumers may use other scented products daily. (e.g. shower gel, lotion, soap, air freshener) This calculates the concentration deemed as "safe", by looking at the total dose an individual may be exposed to from all sources.
-This new measuring system created a huge amount of new standards that were placed on over 70 new ingredients.
+A system that sets the allowable ingredient concentration within fragrance products, by recognizing that consumers may use other scented products daily.the (e.g. shower gel, lotion, soap, air freshener) This calculates the concentration for the ingredient that's deemed "safe", by looking at the total dose an individual may be exposed to from all sources.
+This heavily affected the scent-profiles within both designer and niche perfumery.

 Listing 80+ allergens in text would take up the entire back of a perfume box.
-Regulators now encourage Digital Labeling.
-This allows brands to only need to provide the full list via QR code or online.
+Regulators now encourage Digital Labeling, which allows brands to only provide the full list via QR code or online.

-The immense gravity of reformulations that occured in 2024, affected both mainstream and niche perfumery.
+The immense gravity of reformulations that occurred during 2023 and 2024, affected both mainstream and niche perfumery.
 Forcing some brands to uncharacteristically remarket their pre-existing fragrances as "2025" versions.

-Examples of positive, neutral and negative feedback regarding the reformulations in 2025.
+Examples of positive, neutral, and negative feedback regarding newly reformulated perfumes after 2023.

 In closing: